seanmull/vimwiki/index.md

 ## Done

+-   [x] How they can back up my machine if it crashes.
+Look into one drive
+-   [x] Ask someone how to get files from rob regarding door
+-   [x] Configure lens
 -   [x] Need to [book place to eat](book place to eat)
 -   [x] [Book scooter](Book scooter).
 -   [x] Figure out present